wilkox/ggfittext/README.md

     [gganimate](http://www.gganimate.com).
   - **`fullheight`** is automatically set depending on place, but can be overridden with this option.
 This is used to determine the bounding box around the text.
-If FALSE, the bounding box includes the x-height of the text and descenders, but not any descenders.
+If `FALSE`, the bounding box includes the x-height of the text and descenders, but not any descenders.
 If TRUE, it extends from the top of the ascenders to the bottom of the descenders.
 This is mostly useful in situations where you want to